adrianw1832/CV/README.md

 curriculum introduced us to Ruby, Javascript, Jquery, Angular, Rails and their respective testings suites, but I also experimented with other technologies like Node, Express, Mongo, HTML Canvas and various other libraries.
-I started doing Upcase right after I graduated and have since fallen in love with Vim.
+I started doing Upcase right after I graduated and have since fallen in love with <a href="https://www.github.com/adrianw1832/dotfiles">Vim</a>.
 To share back what I have learnt, I have also given several talks on increasing efficiency and Vim.

 #### King's College London (2013 - 2014)